smartperson/varunmehta.com/_drafts/2017-05-24-RPi-casually-smart-home-part-2.md

 4. It broadcasts a small packet which includes its name, conditions, timestamp, and 32x32 icon.
 Images and graphics will be covered in a future blog post.
 5. It receives multicasts from other Pis and updates its list of known devices.
 6. If it hasn't heard from another Pi in an hour, the Pi automatically removes it from the list.

-##### More casual

-With casual principles, I don't want to deal with updates, individual configs, SSH keys, and manual restarts.
-I read a blog post describing a project that used [resin.io](http://resin.io), and I am very happy with how much easier it made the process.
-Because of resin.io, I can:

-* `git push` my python code updates to all of my devices at once.
-* Check the health status of each Pi individually.
-* Reconfigure environment variables through the web, and have the app restart automatically.
-* SSH into any device using the website or a shared SSH key.

-I can't afford their paid service, so for the time being I'll have to stay under 5 devices; that's okay for now.

 #### What's next